 There Are Many Reasons Why Libraries Are Essential

-I want this section of my site, especially, to grow and change with time.
-It will (eventually) encompass quick thoughts, famous quotes, and longer essays about why all sorts of libraries matter to society.
+This section of my site will (eventually) encompass quick thoughts, famous quotes, and longer essays about why all sorts of libraries matter to society.
 I’d like it to be a resource for everyone who is standing up for libraries and their employees.

 I welcome your ideas and contributions.
 Contact me with your own reasons Why Libraries Are Essential, and I may post them here (if you permit me).
 Include your name, organization, and city/state if you’d like me to publish that info.